webgefrickel/webgefrickel.de/public/content/site.en.md

 ----

-Description: Frontend web development, CMS-Integration and workshops — handmade in Leipzig with lots of love.
+Description: Accessible, responsive, scalable and fast websites and styleguides — handmade in Leipzig with lots of love.

 ----